local-resilience-tech/site-manager/README.md

 `docker stack deploy -c ./site-manager.yml site-manager`

 The app should then be running on post 8000 of your pi.
 We recommend using [swarmpit](https://swarmpit.io/) to monitor your swarm.

+# Database Handling

+The Backend uses an SQLite database.
+The rust integration uses a library called `sqlx` that handles queries and database migrations, and also performs compile time checking of SQL queries against the DB structure.
+There are some command-line tools to help out with this

+## SQLX Command Line Tools

+### Installing

+You'll need the following pre-requisites on linux:

+`sudo apt install pkg-config libssl-dev`

+Then install with `cargo install sqlx-cli`

+### Useful commands

+Re-create the database:
+`DATABASE_URL=sqlite:./main.sqlite cargo sqlx database reset`

+Re-build the query indexes:
+`DATABASE_URL=sqlite:./main.sqlite cargo sqlx prepare`